Whitesboro-Burleigh, New Jersey

-Whitesboro-Burleigh was a census-designated place and unincorporated community located within Middle Township, in Cape May County, New Jersey, United States.
+Whitesboro-Burleigh was a census-designated place and unincorporated community located within Middle Township, in Cape May County, in the U.S. state of New Jersey.
 It is part of the Ocean City Metropolitan Statistical Area.
-As of the 2000 United States Census, the CDP's population was 1,836.
-In the 2010 United States Census, the Whitesboro-Burleigh CDP was split into two new CDPs, Whitesboro and Burleigh.
+As of the 2000 United States census, the CDP's population was 1,836.
+In the 2010 United States census, the Whitesboro-Burleigh CDP was split into two new CDPs, Whitesboro and Burleigh.

 Whitesboro was founded as a planned residential community for African Americans and has the majority-black population of the township.